Separatism in the Philippines: Kamlon uprising

-More seccessionism continued after the United States granted the Philippines full independence in July 4, 1946.
+More secessionism continued after the United States granted the Philippines full independence on July 4, 1946.
 Hadji Kamlon launched a rebellion.
 As a response Sulu's Representative Ombra Amilbangsa filed House Bill No. 5682 in the House of Representatives during the 4th Congress which proposed granting independence for the Sulu islands.

 MIM and BMLO

 The Muslim Independence Movement arose in 1968 following the Jabidah massacre which advocated secession of the Mindanao, Sulu, and Palawan areas.
 The organization was later renamed the Mindanao Independence Movement so it could be inclusive to non-Muslims.
 The Blackshirts was an alleged armed wing of the MIM.
 By 1969, the group has received financial support from Malaysia but failed to garner wider support from the Moros.

 The MIM would be disbanded in 1970 after meeting with then President Ferdinand Marcos.
 Leaders from the disbanded MIM, both students and older lead figures, would form the Bangsa Moro Liberation Organization (BMLO) but the organization would be disbanded due to internal conflict.